 Remember, changes are small and sustainable and in sync with the current lifestyle of that person.
 If a person cannot sustain the changes, then he is just on an adventure, and adventures are always short lived.
 Instead, if we use the term, “small changes in your life”, it would be much more encouraging and would ensure sustained & consistent efforts from the side of the person.

-- HO JATA HAI – when I talk to people, there are certain stupid lines or statements which are quite common to hear.
+3. HO JATA HAI – when I talk to people, there are certain statements which are quite common to hear.
 Talking about diet, I often hear people say, “once or twice in a week, ho jata hai”.
 Here they are talking about junk food intake.
 Similar statements are heard in other contexts also.
-For e.g. when you ask them about having alcohol, smoking, etc. they often say, “ho jata hai”.
+For e.g. when you ask them about having alcohol, smoking etc. they often say, “ho jata hai”.

 Remember, “Nothing happens, you do it”.
-The above statements show a casual attitude towards life and an attitude which lacks the guts to accept and pass on the blame to anything external, than accepting the fact.
-If we eat junk food, we consume excessive alcohol, we smoke multiple times a day, all this doesn’t happen, you do it.
+The above statements shows a casual attitude towards life, and an attitude to pass on the blame to anything external, than accepting it.
+If you eat junk food, consume excessive alcohol, smoke multiple times a day, all this doesn’t happen automatically, you do it.

-Denial will never let you act upon the problem because you are refusing to accept it as your own.
+Denial will never let you act upon the problem, because you are refusing to accept it as your own.
 No one likes to act on things, which are not their own.
-First, accept that nothing and no one forced you to do anything, it was your choice, and you’re doing.
+First, accept that, nothing and no one forced you to do anything, it was your choice, and your doing.
 You did it.
 Once you did it, now you can undo it.
 You can’t undo something, you haven’t done.

-- I DON’T WANT TO BE MUSCULAR, JUST LOSE WEIGHT – this is one statement, which may be the most irritating statement for the coaches in a gym.
+4. I DON’T WANT TO BE MUSCULAR, JUST LOSE WEIGHT – this is one statement, which may be the most irritating statement for the coaches in a gym.
 When people used to say to Arnold, “we don’t want to look like you”, Arnold used to reply calmly “Don’t worry, you never will”.
-I have heard these stupid lines so many times, in various aspects of my life that I eventually started laughing at the utter stupidity and ignorance of those fools.
+I have heard this statement so many times, in various aspects of my life that I eventually started laughing at the utter stupidity and ignorance of those fools.

-This is the best statement to put someone down and undermine the achievements of the person.
+This is the best statement to put someone down, and undermine the achievements of the person.
 It clearly shows immaturity and lack of exposure in life.
 The question is not whether you want to be or not, the question is “do you have the fuckin guts, to do that, or be that?”.
-Had things been so easy, there would be legends and champions in every house.
-But that’s the difference between people who do and people who speak.
+Had things been so easy, there would be legends and champions in ever house.
+But that’s the difference between people who do, and people who speak.